 St. Luke’s Cancer Centre has a dedicated acute oncology ward (with isolation rooms for radionuclide patients, and single rooms for immunosuppressed / infected patients), with other oncology patients being cared for on site-specific wards within the Royal Surrey County Hospital, e.g. patients with lung cancer on the respiratory ward.

 St. Luke’s Cancer Centre treats most adult malignancies, but does not treat paediatric malignancies; it treats haematological malignancies, but does not undertake haematopoietic stem cell transplantation at present.
 The Royal Surrey County Hospital is the regional centre for head and neck surgery, upper GI surgery, hepato-pancreatic-biliary surgery, gynaecological surgery and urological surgery (but also undertakes various other type of cancer surgery, e.g. breast surgery, colorectal surgery).

 Palliative and supportive care

-The Specialist Palliative Care Team consists of two Consultants in Palliative Medicine, five Clinical Nurse Specialists in Palliative Care, two Research Nurses (in Palliative Care), and three administrative personnel.
-The Specialist Palliative Care Team provides a hospital support team service to the district general hospital, and to the associated cancer centre (St. Luke’s Cancer Centre); they also operate a weekly Supportive & Palliative Care Clinic, and a weekly Cancer Survivorship Clinic.
+The Supportive & Palliative Care Team consists of two Consultants in Palliative Medicine, five Clinical Nurse Specialists in Palliative Care, two Clinical Research Fellows (in Palliative Care), and three administrative personnel.
+The Supportive & Palliative Care Team provides a hospital seven day service to the district general hospital, and associated cancer centre (St. Luke’s Cancer Centre).
+They also operate two Supportive & Palliative Care Clinics a week, and a weekly Cancer Survivorship Clinic.

-The Specialist Palliative Care Team has an active educational programme, and run an annual, national advanced pain and symptom management course; they also have an active research programme, with the main research themes being breakthrough cancer pain, oral problems, and end-of-life care.
+The Supportive & Palliative Care Team has an active educational programme, and run an annual, national advanced pain and symptom management course.
+They also have an active research programme, with the main research themes being breakthrough cancer pain, oral problems, and end-of-life care.